 Some varieties are more hearty than others and location/conditions have a lower impact on the fruit production.
 One of the varieties that is most affected (or least “plastic”) is Arbequino.
 Studies have shown that depending upon where the tree grows can affect the content of oleic acid in Arbequino harvest from 75% (in Cataluña) to less than 55% in some orchards of Argentina.
 The content of polyphenols can as much as triple from one location to another, and the polyphenols are the basis of the sensory attributes.
 So in one location, you might produce a wonderful EVOO and the same variety in another location might produce an oil that doesn’t qualify as EVOO.

-Our GringoCool varieties of picual and hojiblanca are grown near Cordoba, Andalusia, in terrain and conditions that produce the highest quality of EVOO.
+Note: Our GringoCool varieties of picual, hojiblanca ana arbequino are grown near Cordoba, Andalusia, in terrain and conditions that produce the highest quality of EVOO.

 3. Agricultural techniques